 In this final segment of our mid season special we dressed Phil in a Arsenal football tracksuit (thanks Ash!).
 Phil being a HUGE Liverpool fan was more than happy to get completely trashed in a rival teams strip.
 So thats what we did after we interviewed Phil in the Splat! debrief.
 It’s a rare thing when a contestant wants us to add more and more gunge in the finale, but thats what Phil asked to ensure the kit was trashed so we of course did what he asked.
 THIS is another reason why Phil deserves the Mid-Season special title!

-The Splat!
+Phil's Splat!
 Storm

 I think I’ve said it before that I write these blogs on the train back from filming.
 Everything is fresh in my memory, it passes the time and, more importantly for me, they act as my post event therapy.
 Yes, I still have body and anxiety issues but with every Splat shoot I’m at I learn to cope with them just a little bit better.
 Except today when I think I must have totally left them at home as I managed something I’ve never really done before at Splat.
 Today I’ve left the shoot knowing that although my issues will always be somewhere… well let’s just say for now that I’m on the train with a goofy grin on my face and I’m riding the wave of one hell of a confidence boost.
 But that’s the end part of the story.
 Today started quite some time back…